 The CT – CricoThyroid muscle is located on the exterior of the larynx, just under the skin.
 The thyroid cartilage pivots or rocks forward on top of the cricoid cartilage when the CT muscle contracts.
-We call this the cricoid-tilt.
+We call this the cricoid tilt.

 The effect of this rocking is to stretch the vocal cords.
 For the singer, the additional tension provided by stretching the vocal cords provides the falsetto (upper or head) register.
 The tension of the CT also allows us to yell with less effort.

 NOTE: We basically have 2 muscles that execute pitch.
 The primary low range uses the TA and the primarily high range uses the CT.
 That said, there is a tensioning where the two muscles blend together.
-For the singer this is called the vocal “break.”
+For the singer, this is called the vocal “break.”
 Most singers spend the bulk of their training learning to have a smooth transition between the use of these two muscles.

 Here are the other muscles:

 The LCA (Lateral CricoArytenoid muscle) brings the vocal cords from an open breathing position together to a closed position in preparation for making sound.
-The LCA is attached to the outer end of the arytenoid cartilage which acts like a lever.
+The LCA is attached to the outer end of the arytenoid cartilage which acts as a lever.

 The IA (InterArytenoid muscle) holds the vocal cords in a closed position after they have been brought together by the LCA muscles for phonation.
-The IA muscle form one side attaches with the IA muscle from the other side.
+The IA muscle from one side attaches with the IA muscle from the other side.

-The PCA should not be felt while you are phonating since you are pulling the glottis (opening) apart and you want to do the opposite to make sound.
+The PCA should not be felt while you are phonating since you are pulling the glottis (opening) apart and you want to do the opposite to make a sound.

-Your, hyoid bone, Thyroid cartilage (vocal box) and cricoid cartilage are suspended by muscles.
+Your, hyoid bone, Thyroid cartilage (vocal box), and cricoid cartilage are suspended by muscles.
 The hyoid bone is connected to the tongue and jaw muscles above and the thyroid cartilage below.
 It is then connected by the cricoid muscles to the cricoid cartilage making the bottom of the larynx.